thatvirdiguy/thatvirdiguy.github.io/_posts/2023-12-11-an-introduction-to-secure-software-development.md

 ![Alt text](/images/devsecops/2023-12-11-an-introduction-to-DevSecOps-03.png "container registry")

 Now, to deploy a web application in Google Cloud off this Docker image, we are going to use [Cloud Run](https://cloud.google.com/run/docs/overview/what-is-cloud-run).
 The following gcloud command uses the Docker image we specify to deploy a Cloud Run service in the europe-west-1 region.
-Additionally, we are taking the full advantages of the serverless capabilities of Cloud Run by specifying “--platform managed”.
+Additionally, we are taking the full advantages of the [serverless capabilities of Cloud Run](https://cloud.google.com/blog/topics/developers-practitioners/cloud-run-story-serverless-containers) by specifying “`--platform managed`”.

 ```
 ┌──(thatvirdiguy㉿kali)-[~/devsecops-example]